 When is Random Acts of Kindness Day?

 Random Acts of Kindness Day is celebrated on February 17 each year.
-For this year, Random Acts of Kindness Day falls on Wednesday, February 17, 2021.

 Here are some frequently asked questions regarding the holiday.